willfleury/willfleury.github.io/_posts/data-engineering/2017-03-01-merge-serving-views.md

 ---
 layout: default
-title: Merging the Serving Views
+title: Querying & Merging Views
-description: How to Merge Serving Views in the Lambda Architecture
+description: How to Query & Merge the Serving Views in the Lambda Architecture
 categories: [data engineering, boxever]
 ---